Statistical Guarantees in Data-Driven Nonlinear Control: Conformal Robustness for Stability and Safety: Conformal Robustness

-Sometimes, we are not able to construct a CR-CLF that exactly satisfies \eqref{eq:crclf_cond}.
+Constructing a CR-CLF that exactly satisfies \eqref{eq:crclf_cond} may sometimes be challenging.
 Instead, our approximation of the CR-CLF might induce small violations of \eqref{eq:crclf_cond}.
-The following proposition analyzes the robustness of the CR-CLF against such violations. \begin{proposition} [Approximated CR-CLF] Suppose we are given $\hat{f}$ and $\quantile$ as in Definition \ref{def:CR-CLF}.
-A $C^1$ function $\hat{V}:\Xcal\rightarrow\mathbb{R}$ is an approximated CR-CLF if it satisfies \eqref{clf_cond_1}, and $\forall x\in\Xcal$, $\exists u\in\Ucal$ s.t.
+The following proposition analyzes the robustness of the CR-CLF against such violations.
+Note that we use $\Prob_{\quantiled}$ to denote the probability measure induced by the random variable $\quantiled$.
+We say that a property holds for $\Prob_{\quantiled}$-almost every realization $q^\Delta$ of $\quantiled$ if the set of realizations $q^\Delta$ for which the property fails has $\Prob_{\quantiled}$-measure zero.
+Also, we say that an event occurs $\Prob_{\quantiled}$-almost surely if it occurs for all realizations of $\quantiled$ except possibly on a set of realizations with $\Prob_{\quantiled}$-measure zero.